Avenida de Manoteras 50-52 - 28050 Madrid

 Note on Statistics on Products in the Services Sector.
 For the purposes of statistical results, the SPSS is integrated with the SBS under its version based on Legal Units.

 The main objective of the Statistics on Products in the Services Sector is to determine the specific characteristics of some of the sub-sectors that make up the Services Sector in order to carry out a more precise analysis adapted to each economic activity.

 Specific variables in each individual sector.
 These collect information on the characteristics of each sector.
 Some examples:

-Transport of passengers or goods by road, marine transport or air transport: The questionnaire for this subsector includes a specific section dedicated to the number of vehicles by type and age.
-Information is also requested on the consumption of raw materials and other consumables.
+Transport of passengers or goods by road, marine transport or air transport: The questionnaire for this subsector also requested on the consumption of raw materials and other consumables.

-Postal activities: In this questionnaire, information is requested on the traffic carried out by geograpical type of the service provided.
+Postal activities: In this questionnaire, information is requested on the breakdown of turnover by geograpical type of the service provided.
 Information is also requested on the breakdown of the consumption of raw materials and other consumables.

 Regarding the main activity of businesses, this statistic uses the National Classification of Economic Activities (CNAE-2009) to stratify, classify, process and release its data.

 With regard to the codification of the products, the National Classification of Products by Activities (CPA-2008) is used.